Best Business Microloans in June 2026

 4. Compare options and rates

-You can also use our business loan calculator to see your borrowing potential, compare rates and get an overview of what you’ll pay in interest.
+You can also use LendingTree’s business loan calculator to see your borrowing potential, compare rates and get an overview of what you’ll pay in interest.

 Alternatives to microlending

-After weighing the pros and cons and the eligibility requirements of microfinancing, you might decide to explore different types of small business loans.
+After weighing the pros and cons of microloans, you might decide to explore other options.

-• Business line of credit: You can access revolving funds to help pay for a variety of business purchases with a line of credit, typically only paying interest on the withdrawn amounts.
+• Business line of credit: Access revolving funds for ongoing expenses, typically only paying interest on what you withdraw.

 We reviewed more than 20 lenders to determine the overall best eight microloans.
 To make our list, lenders must meet the following criteria: